5 Solutions to Fix Photos Disappeared from iPhone after iOS 13/12 Update

 - Retrieve data directly from iPhone, iTunes backup and iCloud backup.

-- Download and extract iCloud backup and iTunes backup to retrieve data from it.
+- Download and extract the iCloud backup and iTunes backup to retrieve data from it.

 - Supports iPhone X/ 8(Plus)/ iPhone 7(Plus), iPhone6s(Plus), iPhone SE